Reimagining Graduate Student Professional Development as an Inclusion, Equity, and Innovation Driver

 Someone demonstrates the use of a virtual reality device.

-TAGS: diversity and inclusion, graduate students, journal,
+TAGS: diversity and inclusion, graduate students, inclusion 2024, journal,

 Photo credit: Sameer Khan Fotobuddy